alexpcheng/bisulfite_cfDNA/README.md

 Major data analysis pipeline is written using the snakemake workflow (https://snakemake.readthedocs.io/en/stable/).

 ## Required pipelines
-These pipelines are called in custom scripts.
-They should be obtained and tested before running entire pipeline.
+The following softwares need to be available, as they are called in certain parts of the pipeline
 - Bismark
 - CrossMap
 - Methpipe